DonaldET/DemoDev/docs_sources/001-001-README.md

 - [https://coderpad.io/](https://coderpad.io/ "Coder Pad"), a white-board development environment for coding exams.
 - [https://www.pramp.com/#/](https://www.pramp.com/#/ "Pramp"), an interactive coding interview environment for practicing coding interviews.

 Please contact _Donald Trummell_ via Email using dtrummell@gmail.com.
-You may see his detailed profile [here](http://www.linkedin.com/in/donaldtrummell/).
-You may review the published form of this documentation at http://donaldet.github.io/DemoDev/.
+His LinkedIn profile is found [http://[www.linkedin.com/in/donaldtrummell/](http://[www.linkedin.com/in/donaldtrummell/ "here").
+You may review the published form of this documentation at the [http://donaldet.github.io/DemoDev/](http://donaldet.github.io/DemoDev/ "pretty view").

 # Getting Started

 All the information needed to build these projects is detailed in the _BuildResources_ document described next.
 The process you will follow is:
  1. Download required dependencies (e.g., Java and MAVEN)
  2. Install and test the dependencies
- 3. Download the source code from the GitHub repository (see [http://www.github.com/DonaldET/DemoDev/])
+ 3. Download the source code from the GitHub repository (see [http://www.github.com/DonaldET/DemoDev/](http://www.github.com/DonaldET/DemoDev/ "the source repo"))
  4. On the command line, from the downloaded directory, execute:
     _mvn clean install_